Guide to Advanced Surgery for The Spine

-At Marina Del Rey Hospital the lateral fusion procedure performed by one of our world class spine surgeons promises minimal post-operative discomfort and a relatively quick recovery time and return to normal function.
+At Cedars-Sinai Marina del Rey Hospital the lateral fusion procedure performed by one of our world class spine surgeons promises minimal post-operative discomfort and a relatively quick recovery time and return to normal function.

 If you were to choose the XLIF surgery as the way to go for your treatment, you should know that the advanced surgical techniques available at the Marina Spine Center make this procedure a minimally invasive one.

 The XLIF is a type of interbody fusion, in which the disc in the front of the spine is removed and replaced with an implant containing a bone graft in order for the 2 vertebrae to fuse together through the disc space.

 During an eXtreme Lateral Interbody Fusion (XLIF) procedure, the surgeon accesses the intervertebral disc space and fuses the lumbar spine using a surgical approach from the side rather than from the front or the back.